mjohanning99/RubyTLDR/README.md

 [license-image]: https://img.shields.io/github/license/Jeytas/RubyTldr.svg

 # RubyTldr

-## What is this?
 Recently, I discovered the 'tldr-pages' project and I found it very useful.
-The projects main idea is very simple – Providing scaled down man-pages that are easy to read, quick to understand and have the most important commands easily visible with examples.
+The project's main idea is very simple – Providing scaled down man-pages that are easy to read, quick to understand and have the most important commands easily visible with examples.
 The problem with most man-pages is that they are often written in a difficult to understand manner, they often contain way too much information and the information you're looking for might be buried on some pages later.
 The original tldr-pages is written in a variety of languages as far as I am able to tell.
 There is a Ruby port already available, however I wanted to create my own port of it to Ruby, mainly as programming exercise.
 This project is not based on the already available 'tldrb'.

 ![screenshot](lib/media/screenshot.png)